shanayamalik/cs260-final-project/README.md

 ---

-## 🔄 User Flow
+## 🔄 How to Use

+### First-Time Users
-1. **Sign Up** - Create account with security question for password recovery
+1. **Sign Up** - Create an account with your name, email, and a security question
-2. **Voice Interview** - Complete AI-guided conversation about preferences and needs
+2. **Voice Interview** - Click "Start Interview" and have a natural conversation with the AI (or type if you prefer)
-3. **Review Preferences** - Customize generated profile from interview
+3. **Review Profile** - Check the auto-generated profile and edit any preferences
-4. **Dashboard** - Access profile, volunteer matches, messages, and schedule
-5. **Browse & Schedule** - Explore volunteer matches and book visits

----

-## ⚠️ Known Limitations
+4. **Explore Matches** - Browse volunteers matched to your interests and availability
+5. **Schedule Visits** - Book video calls, phone chats, or in-person meetings

+### Test Credentials
+No 🚧 Challenges & Future Improvements

+**Current Limitations:**
 - Uses mock volunteer data (not real profiles)
 - Browser localStorage for user preferences (not persistent across devices)
+- File-based backend (`users.json`) instead of database
+- Basic authentication (no JWT/OAuth)
+- Simulated messaging (not real-time)
+- Relies on browser Speech API (limited browser support)

+**Planned Enhancements:**
+- Database integration (PostgreSQL) for persistent data
+- Real-time messaging with WebSockets
+- Volunteer registration and verification system
+- Mobile app for iOS/Android
+- Video call integration
+- Calendar sync (Google Calendar, iCaltent across devices)
 - File-based backend (\`users.json\`) instead of database
 - Basic authentication (no JWT/OAuth)
 - Simulated messaging (not real-time)